Clock ticks for stranded South Africans as funds run out, visas expire

 “It is our human right to be able to return to our country.”

-Dirco spokesperson Lunga Nqengelele said they are not sure how many South Africans remained stranded abroad, but the department was doing everything it could to help bring them home.
+Dirco spokesperson Lunga Nqengelele said they were not sure how many South Africans were stranded abroad, but the department was doing everything it could to help bring them home.

 “We continue to encourage those that are stranded to ask for help and contact our embassies.